 Following are the Equal Opportunity guidelines which relate to for all UMass Lowell employees, visitors, and vendors.
-For more information, please visit the other Equal Opportunity pages on this website.
 For additional information on prevention and response to sexual violence, please visit the Sexual Violence Prevention & Education website.

 The University of Massachusetts Lowell (UMass Lowell or University), as a public institution of higher education of the Commonwealth, recognizes its responsibility to promote the interests and welfare of the public it serves.
 In so doing, the University reaffirms its commitment to employment practices and a learning environment free of discrimination and harassment.
 At UMass Lowell, equal opportunity and safe working and learning environments are not only just, but also the foundation for a diverse, inclusive and highly effective community in which all members may thrive.